-- You retire on disability. - You retire directly from short-term or long-term disability under the Virginia Sickness and Disability Program (VSDP). - You are involuntarily separated from employment for causes other than job performance or misconduct and are eligible to retire under the Workforce Transition Act or the Transitional Benefits Program. - You die in service and your survivor or beneficiary is eligible for a monthly death-in-service benefit.
+- You are involuntarily separated from employment for causes other than job performance or misconduct and are eligible to retire under the Workforce Transition Act or the Transitional Benefits Program. - You die in service and your survivor or beneficiary is eligible for a monthly death-in-service benefit.